osism/osism.github.io/docs/guides/configuration-guide/ceph.md

 The `client.admin` keyring is placed in the file `environments/infrastructure/files/ceph/ceph.client.admin.keyring`.

-## Systemctl Parameters, Swappiness and Friends
+## SysCtl Parameters, Swappiness and Friends

 The swappiness is set via the `os_tuning_params` dictionary.
 The dictionary can only be completely overwritten via an entry in the file `environments/ceph/configuration.yml`.